simonmichael/hledger/hledger/hledger.m4.md

 ## Lot operations

 Three kinds of lot operation are detected.
-(And hopefully other real-world lot events can be modelled with these.)
+Other real-world lot events can be modelled with these, hopefully.

 ### Acquire

-A positive lot asset posting creates a new lot.
+A positive lotful asset posting creates a new lot.

 ```journal
 2026-01-01 buy shares